JSsixtyfour/smashremix/readme.md

 - Staff Picks: Favorites of the contributors of Smash Remix.

 ### Menu Music
-- Choose between the classic SSB64 music or from Melee's and Brawl's menu themes.
+- Choose between the classic SSB64 music or from Melee's and Brawl's menu themes, as well as various tracks from other games.
 - By default, the Melee and Brawl themes will play from time to time.
 - Can turn menu music off if desired.